 Conductivity in Water

 My daughter found this one, and it’s a pretty neat experiment demonstrating conductivity through water.

 I was standing by to help when they needed it (mainly double-checking at the end), but they both (8yo and 6yo) were able to do these experiments on their own.
 Color-coding all the pieces was a great idea.

 Dipping the leads in the water emits an alarm sound (the red box) and causes the LED to light up.

 The paper towel wasn’t actually for wiping up a mess, although the water did manage to splash around a bit.
 We were seeing if a soaked paper towel could complete the circuit too.
 It actually worked, although the alarm hardly sounded, so we got to learn something.
 I want to try it again using distilled water, which doesn't conduct (much) electricity.

 This was totally worth the $25.
 My kids took to it very easily, and have been playing with it first thing in the morning for the last week.
 I’m already looking forward to getting some extension packs in the future.
 Maybe the upgrade kit?

 The first few pages of the manual describe the parts in a little more detail, along with some tips and best practices.
 For more useful detail, check the Snap Circuits Learning Center online, where you can also find videos and user-submitted plans that go beyond the projects in the booklet.

 There are even some projects that can be made into games, such as the “quiet game” that has one player complete part of the circuit and cover it with paper, then the second player has to guess which two points will complete the circuit.

-I get that it’s a gift for geeks.
-The picture on the back of the box is overkill… buy this poor kid a pair of jeans already!
+Oh, and I get that it’s a gift for geeks, but the picture on the back of the box is overkill… buy this poor kid a pair of jeans already! ;)